alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 ### Senders

 The Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
-TODO: ass ndi and srt transport when their specification is available.
+TODO: add ndi and srt transport when the specification is available.
 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184 in the [Declarative Session Description](https://datatracker.ietf.org/doc/html/rfc6184#section-8.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 6184 is not supported.
 The "fmtp" source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.